VVVV-2/fetch/README.md

 4. Gulp related files (gulpfile.js, package.json...)

 ## fetch.html
 This is the output interface.
 It displays GET information as Html via the main.js file.
-It is possible to make POST requests and send data through the input fields.
+It is possible to make POST, DELETE and PUT requests and send data through the input fields.

 ## main.js
-Javascript for GET and POST using fetch() to get API.
+Javascript for GET, POST, DELETE and POST using fetch() to get API.
 See code comments for more info.

 ## style.scss
 This is the stylesheet.
 It is compiled to .css and piped to the pub folder through gulpfile.js.